About the Snow Angels Program

 - Stay in the area you have been assigned - in case of emergency, it will be easier to find you.

-- If you are working in pairs, make sure you stay together If the homeowner has a dog, ask them to keep it in the house.
+- If you are working in pairs, make sure you stay together.

 - Have plenty of fluids with you to stay hydrated.